-This page includes datasets and resources for public use and research in natural language processing, computational linguistics, and cognitive science.
+This page includes datasets and resources for public use.

 - Reference: Grewal, K. and Xu, Y. (2021) Chaining algorithms and historical adjective extension.
 In Nina Tahmasebi, Lars Borin, Adam Jatowt, Yang Xu, and Simon Hengchen (eds.), Computational approaches to semantic change (Language Variation).
 Berlin: Language Science Press.